alextimakov/sharing_git/sharing_git.md

     - if fork - can pull and push via pull requests
     - clone won't bring issues, pull requests and other repo info
 - errors while pull \ fetch:
+    - try to `git pull`
+    - files in the same branch on remote and on local differs
+    - error: `Automatic merge failed; fix conflicts and then commit the result`
+    - diff automatically appears in working directory
+    - fix conflict (remove unnecessary lines)
+    - `git add <cleaned_file>`
+    - `git commit` to finish merge
 - be careful with flags `-f --force --hard` it will delete uncommitted changes

 #### useful resources